 Turn off your camera before removing the card.
 (And make sure your LCD screen goes black; if you’ve just taken a burst of photos, the camera will continue saving images, even once the switch is set to “Off.”
 You don’t want to remove the card until after this writing process is complete.)
 Removing your memory card with the camera still on is an easy way to interrupt the writing process and corrupt your image files.

 Additionally, avoid shooting while your camera battery is low.
 If your camera runs out of power while reading/writing to the card, it can be detrimental to all the data on the card.

 5. Don’t completely fill your card with images

-The fact is, just like a maxed-out hard drive, a card nearing capacity under-performs, and this can compromise your images.
+Not quite.
+You see, just like a maxed-out hard drive, a card nearing capacity underperforms, and this can compromise your images.

 6. Don’t switch devices without formatting

 Switching your memory cards from camera to camera risks compatibility issues that can corrupt the data of the whole card.

 If you need to change equipment, either format the card before use or grab a new card.
 So if your main camera fails and you need to switch to your second body, don’t just take the card out of your first camera and stick it in; instead, safely store the in-use card, then pop a freshly formatted card in the second camera.

 7. Don’t delete files in-camera

 I get it: If you take a photograph you don’t like, it’s tempting to erase the image right then and there.
 For some photographers, it’s part of a memory-saving strategy.
 However, individually deleting photographs in-camera can lead to corrupted files, so I’d encourage you to avoid it whenever possible.